STOMACH LIVER KIDNEY SKIN

 We currently have over 2000 members in our group helping to answer your questions and give support and advice

 Lynch Syndrome UK provides free information booklets, leaflets and our new Patient Passport.
-We can also supply to genetic centres and hospitals on request using the form opposite leaving us additional information.
+We can also supply to genetic centres and hospitals on request using the form opposite or you can download the online version of The Beginner's Guide To Lynch Syndrome HERE

 You can also email us directly at firstname.lastname@example.org if you have any questions or need some advice and we'll do the best we can to help.